VisionXLab/mllm-mmrotate/README.md

 We currently support fine-tuning and evaluating [Florence-2](https://huggingface.co/collections/microsoft/florence-6669f44df0d87d9c3bfb76de) models on three optical datasets (DOTA-v1.0, DIOR-R, FAIR1M-v1.0) and two SAR datasets (SRSDD, RSAR) as reproductions of experimental results in the [technical report paper](https://arxiv.org/abs/2501.09720).
 Thanks to the strong grounding and detection performance of the pre-trained foundation model, our [detection performance](https://github.com/user-attachments/assets/2f45fad2-bab9-45f3-8b7f-fdd1a16db335) rivals conventional detectors (e.g., RetinaNet, FCOS), even in challenging scenarios with dense and small-scale objects in the images.
 We hope that this baseline will serve as a reference for future MLM development, enabling more comprehensive capabilities for understanding remote sensing data.

-We'll also release a resource-friendly setting to enable conducting experiments on consumer-grade GPUs like RTX4090 (working in progress currently).

 ## Performance

 Get [**model weight**](https://huggingface.co/collections/Qingyun/lmmrotate-6780cabaf49c4e705023b8df) on [Huggingface](https://huggingface.co/collections/Qingyun/lmmrotate-6780cabaf49c4e705023b8df)